Rapper's force-feeding video riles U.S. medics at Guantanamo Bay

 The nurses said the tube-feeding procedure at Guantanamo is identical to that they have used on sailors and their families at military hospitals in the United States when patients can't take solids due to illness.

-Mos Def's re-enactment was done "by the book, according to the military's standard operating procedure," said Clive Stafford Smith, the British barrister and director of Reprieve.
+Mos Def's re-enactment was done "by the book, according to the military's standard operating procedure," said Clive Stafford Smith, the British lawyer and director of Reprieve.

 "We didn't do it nearly as badly as the prisoners say it's being done to them," he told Reuters.